 Ribble Valley boasts an absolute wealth of heritage and historical places, and yet there is a sense that they do not get the appreciation, patronage and acknowledgement they deserve.
-This is seen as a major opportunity not least as there are a number of new prospects on the horizon, including:-
+This is seen as a major opportunity not least, as there are a number of new prospects on the horizon, including;

-- Proposals to create a museum / visitor experience at Stonyhurst College - The ongoing Roman excavations at Ribchester - Developments arising from the Pendle Hill partnership heritage lottery fund initiative - Widening access to some of the privately owned properties - Growing interest in Heritage Open Days, experiencing places normally private/charged
+- Proposals to develop museum / visitor experience at Stonyhurst College - Ongoing Roman excavations at Ribchester - Developments arising from the Pendle Hill partnership heritage lottery fund initiative - Widening access to some of the privately owned properties

+Growing interest in Heritage Open Days, experiencing places normally private/charged

-This is, of course, set against a backdrop of growing consumer interest in heritage, local history and genealogy
+This is set against a backdrop of growing consumer interest in heritage, local history and genealogy.